 - Reactivity, especially around boundaries such as behind fences or on a leash

 - Nipping and growling at people and other dogs

 - Restlessness – pacing around the home without pause (often combined with barking loudly at any noise such as the doorbell ringing or even footsteps)

 - Inability to focus on the owner and listen to cues

-If your small breed dog exhibits 2 or more of those signs for more than a month, he likely has small dog syndrome.
+If your small breed dog exhibits 2 or more of those signs for more than a month, it likely has small dog syndrome.

-Related: How to Stop Your Dogs from Destructive Chewing
+Related: Tips to Stop Your Dogs from Destructive Chewing

 Origin of small dog syndrome

 While small dog syndrome occurs – of course – in small breeds, it is not caused by the dog’s size, but rather by the way that owners tend to treat lap dogs.
 Generally, the larger and more powerful a dog is, the more proactive owners are in making sure their dog is well-trained and well-behaved.